Dysbiosis markers - More information

 Opportunistic yeasts

 Vulvovaginal Candidiasis (VVC) occurs when yeast, commonly candida species, superficially penetrate the mucosal lining of the vagina and cause an inflammatory response.
 The inflammatory response results in copious thick discharge and vaginal irritation, excoriations, dysuria, itching, burning, dyspareunia (painful sex) or swelling.
-Some small, managed levels of yeast may be tolerable by some women, but generally over the level of five thousand genomic copies / ml yeast levels become high.
-In this situation we recommend interventions to lower the yeast levels, in context of symptoms and health goals.
+Some small, managed levels of yeast may be tolerable by some women, but if yeast strains are present alongside symptoms, we recommend treatment.
+Our test can help you match treatment to specific yeast strain.

 Opportunistic anaerobic bacteria